tcarvi/quarkusOauth/securityAnalysis/analysisRFC6749.md

                 - HTTP Communications for Authorization Request.
             - Etapa A-3
                 - Resource Server or Authorization Server returns an Authorization Grant to the client.
         - **Teste: verificar no RESPONSE a ser enviado para o cliente se há Authorization Grant.
-O endpoint do resource nen começou a ser processado ainda.***
+O endpoint do resource nem começou a ser processado ainda.***
     - Etapa B (Reception of Authorization Grant)
         - The client (Browser or AngularJs app) receives an authorization grant, which is a credential representing the resource owner's authorization, expressed using one of four grant types defined in this specification or using an extension grant type.
             - Grant types defined in this specification: